Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/tips.rst

 (and into orbit, although the physics engine is not yet capable of simulating a planet's gravity well, so scratch that).

-Rigid Body dynamics can be baking to normal keyframes with *Bake To Keyframes* button in the *Physics* tab of the *Tool Shelf*.
+Rigid body dynamics can be baking to normal keyframes with *Bake To Keyframes* button in the *Physics* tab of the *Tool Shelf*.